ivy-llc/ivy/docs/partial_source/deep_dive/1_function_types.rst

         return torch.tan(x, out=out)

-The reason that the Ivy implementation has type hint :code:`Union[ivy.Array, ivy.NativeArray]` but PyTorch implementation has :code:`torch.Tensor` is explained in the :ref:`Arrays` section.
+The reason that the Ivy implementation has type hint :code:`Union[ivy.Array, ivy.NativeArray]` but PyTorch implementation has :class:`torch.Tensor` is explained in the :ref:`Arrays` section.
 Likewise, the reason that the :code:`out` argument in the Ivy implementation has array type hint :class:`ivy.Array` whereas :code:`x` has :code:`Union[ivy.Array, ivy.NativeArray]` is also explained in the :ref:`Arrays` section.